-My interest in arts and theater very intimately connects me with the ancient Romans and Greeks.
+Interest in arts and theater very intimately connects us with the ancient Romans and Greeks.
 Nearly every noteworthy Roman and Greek city had an open-air theater in those days, with the seats neatly arranged in tiers overlooking a lovely view of the nearby landscape.

 A Brief History

 Greek theater developed through the ceremonial worship of the then God Dionysus and were always communal in nature.
 It is a tradition that flourished greatly between 600 BCE and 200 BC.
 Athens, the political and military center was the frontrunner in theatrical tradition.

 Athenian comedy, tragedy and satyrs have been recorded as some of the earliest forms of theater to emerge in the world.
 Yes, Greek plays and theater have indeed had a strong impact on the Western culture and drama.

 Early tradition claims that theater in Athens evolved from various festivals that were related to the cult of Dionysus, who is the god of fertility and wine.
 This is probably accurate information, since drama in Athens occurred during the Dionysia, which is the annual festival that honors Dionysus.

 These theaters mainly consisted of the orchestra, the flat floor for dancing and the theatron, which was the actual structure of the building.